n0w4n/BFIM/README.md

 Here the files are stripped from their original ownership and permissions are changed to 400.

 --clone
-This function will create a folder with files and folders from the whitelist.list file.
+This function will create a folder with files and folders from the `whitelist.list` file.
 In a later stage BFIM can compare these files with modified files found on the system.

 --compare
-This function will compare any modified file found with the original version of that file, which is cloned into the folder <fim folder>/clone.
+This function will compare any modified file found with the original version of that file, which is cloned into the folder `<fim folder>/clone`.
 The whitelist.list file is important for this function as it holds the folders needed to be cloned.
 If this function tries to compare a found modified file and there is no original cloned file, it will report that there is no cloned version found to compare with.